 It gives rise to the following commutative square:

 Hence $\pi/\Sph^1$ is a local homeomorphism between compact spaces, i.e. a finite covering.
-Since $E(\R)$ is the preimage of $W(\R)$, and that both are stable under the action of the circle, the homeomorphism (\ref{eq:iso_pi}) ensures that $\pi/\Sph^1$ has degree $1$ and is an homeomorphism.
-Now, the description of $\Bl_WX(\R)$ as $F(\R)\times^\Gamma\Sph^1$, cf. (\ref{eq:joint_map_tor}), asserts that $\Bl_WX(\R)/\Sph^1$ is homeomorphic to $F(\R)/\Gamma$.
+Since $E(\R)$ is the preimage of $W(\R)$, and that both are invariant under the action of the circle, the homeomorphism (\ref{eq:iso_pi}) ensures that $\pi/\Sph^1$ has degree $1$ and is an homeomorphism.
+Now, the description of $\Bl_WX(\R)$ as $F(\R)\times^\Gamma\Sph^1$, \textit{cf.} (\ref{eq:joint_map_tor}), asserts that $\Bl_WX(\R)/\Sph^1$ is homeomorphic to $F(\R)/\Gamma$.
 Thereafter, we find that:

-See Corollary~A.1.3 in \cite{Deg-Kha_top_pro}.
+See \cite[Corollary~A.1.3]{Deg-Kha_top_pro}.
 Every bidimensional cone of the fan of $F$ represents a fixed point of the action of $\Gamma$.
 Likewise, every ray of the fan of $F$ spanned by a primitive generator whose class vanishes in $H^2(\Z/2;N)$ corresponds to a circle entirely made of $\Gamma$-fixed points.
 Thus, $\chi(F(\R)^\Gamma)$ equals the number of exceptional orbits:

 Then, by Proposition~\ref{prop:virt_bett_numb} and Corollary~\ref{cor:e_poly_can_fib}, we have: